SushiOnToast/TutorLink/README.md

 We welcome contributions!
 If you'd like to contribute to the project, please follow these steps:

 1. Fork the repository.
+2. Clone your fork to your local machine (`git clone https://github.com/SushiOnToast/Empower-Hacks-TutorLink.git`)
-2. Create a new branch (`git checkout -b feature-branch`).
+3. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
+4. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Commit your changes (`git commit -am 'Add your commit message here'`).
-5. Push to the branch (`git push origin feature-branch`).
+6. Push to the branch (`git push origin feature/your-feature-name`).
-6. Create a new Pull Request.
+7. Create a new Pull Request.

 ## License